tskit-dev/msprime/docs/development.rst

 Continuous integration tests
 ****************************

-Three different continuous integration providers are used, which run different combinations of tests on different platforms:
+Two different continuous integration providers are used, which run different combinations of tests on different platforms:

-1. A `Github action <https://help.github.com/en/actions>`_ runs `pre-commit
-   <https://pre-commit.com/>`_ to run a variety of code style and quality checks.
+1. `Github actions <https://help.github.com/en/actions>`_ run a variety of code style and quality checks using `pre-commit <https://pre-commit.com/>`_ along with Python tests on Linux, OSX and Windows.
+The docs are also built and a preview generated if changes are detected.

-2. `Travis CI <https://travis-ci.org/>`_ runs tests on Linux and OSX using the `Conda <https://conda.io/docs/>`__ infrastructure for the system level requirements.
-All supported versions of Python are tested here.

-3. `CircleCI <https://circleci.com/>`_ Runs all Python tests using the apt-get infrastructure for system requirements.
+2. `CircleCI <https://circleci.com/>`_ Runs all Python tests using the apt-get infrastructure for system requirements.
 Additionally, the low-level tests are run, coverage statistics calculated using `CodeCov <https://codecov.io/gh>`__, and the documentation built.

-4. `AppVeyor <https://www.appveyor.com/>`_ Runs Python tests on Windows using conda.

 ********
 Overview